 US Sports Camps and Nike Basketball Camps are thrilled to add California Women's Basketball to the Nike Basketball Camp family.
 California Women's Basketball, coming off of a 2013 final four trip has cemented itself as one of the elite women's basketball programs in the country and represents the excellence on and off the court that Nike Basketball Camps strive to deliver to all campers.
 Coach Lindsay Gottlieb and her staff will direct 4 sessions of California Nike Basketball Camp this summer on the prestigious UC Berkeley campus.
 Camp options will include: "Bear for a Day", 2 sessions of "Jam Fest" and a 4-day "kids camp" for developing players.

 Nike Basketball Camps and California Women's Basketball have teamed up to offer an action-packed package of elite basketball instruction.
 All girls will have an opportunity to work on fundamentals, skill development and offensive and defensive tactics.
-Campers will have the special opportunity to work with the highly accomplished California Women's Basketball Staff and showcase their games in a competitve and encouraging environment.
+Campers will have the special opportunity to work with the highly accomplished Cal Women's Basketball Staff and showcase their games in a competitive and encouraging environment.

 - Superior Instruction from the California Women's Basketball Program